polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 ### Create and Submit the Proposal

 Create a `generateProposal` function responsible for preparing and submitting the on-chain proposal.
-The function implements a workflow that involves:
+The function implements a workflow that involves the following:

 1. Configuring a keyring for the Alice account to facilitate transaction submission.
 When using Chopsticks, this development account is pre-funded to execute all necessary actions

 2. Executing a batch transaction that comprises three critical operations:
-    1. `preimage.notePreimage` - registers a [preimage](/polkadot-protocol/glossary#preimage){target=\_blank} using the selected call
+    1. **`preimage.notePreimage`** - registers a [preimage](/polkadot-protocol/glossary#preimage){target=\_blank} using the selected call

         !!!note
             The preimage hash is simply the hash of the proposal to be enacted.
-The on-chain proposals do not require the entire image of extrinsics and data (for instance the Wasm code, in case of upgrades) to be submitted, but would rather just need that image's hash.
-That preimage can be submitted and stored on-chain against the hash later, upon the proposal's dispatch.
+The on-chain proposals do not require the entire image of extrinsics and data (for instance, the Wasm code, in case of upgrades) to be submitted but would need that image's hash.
+That preimage can be submitted and stored on-chain against the hash later upon the proposal's dispatch.

-    2. `referenda.submit` - submits the proposal to the referenda system.
-It uses the preimage hash, extracted from the call, as part of the proposal submission process.
+    2. **`referenda.submit`** - submits the proposal to the referenda system.
+It uses the preimage hash extracted from the call as part of the proposal submission process.
 The proposal is submitted with the selected origin

-    3. `referenda.placeDecisionDeposit` - places the required decision deposit for the referendum.
+    3. **`referenda.placeDecisionDeposit`** - places the required decision deposit for the referendum.
 This deposit is required to move the referendum from the preparing phase to the deciding phase

 ```typescript
 --8<-- 'code/tutorials/onchain-governance/fast-track-gov-proposal/test-proposal.ts:generateProposal'